MyBnk Money Twist (2011 study)

 - My Future: Interest, banking terms, current and savings accounts, flow of money, consumer choice, forms of payment, borrowing, credit and debt.

-One independent impact evaluation of the programme, conducted by Oxford University Consulting, Isis Innovation Limited in 2010/2011, has been published.
-This study involved pre- and post-programme measurement and a comparison group of young people with similar characteristics to those participating in the Money Twist programme in a school in a neighbouring borough.
+Oxford University Consulting undertook an evaluation of the delivery and impact of several MyBnk programmes, including Money Twist.
+This involved data collection pre- and post-programme for participants and a comparison group of young people with similar characteristics from a school in a neighbouring borough.

-- Financial capability (Mindset): their attitudes, values and self-belief in relation to money.
+- Financial capability (mindset): participant attitudes, values and self-belief in relation to money.

-- Financial capability (Ability): the largest increase was seen in student’s knowledge about money and the financial system, compared to the comparison group; an increase was also observed in their skills.
+- Financial capability (ability): knowledge about money and the financial system had the greatest increase compared to the comparison group; an increase was also observed in skills.

 Points to consider